tarmoploom/detecting-uml-smells-using-llm/README.md

 # Detecting Model Smells in UML Diagrams Using Large Language Models

-This repository contains the source code, test data, and results for my Bachelor's thesis: **"Detecting Model Smells in UML Diagrams Using Large Language Models"**.
+This repository contains the source code, test data, and results for my Bachelor's thesis:<br/>
+**"Detecting Model Smells in UML Diagrams Using Large Language Models"**.

 ### 📄 Project Overview